Klopfe/course_ub_2025/README.md

 ## Content

-- Notebook to implement XGBoost for regression
+- Notebook to implement Gradient Boosting for regression
 - Notebook to have a look at the data
 - Notebook to compare the performance of the different models